Skip to main content

 Blood and urine tests: Certain blood and urine tests can tell the doctor more about your overall health.

-Biopsy (BY-op-see): For this test, the doctor takes out a small piece of tissue where the cancer seems to be.
+Biopsy: For this test, the doctor takes out a small piece of tissue where the cancer seems to be.
 The tissue is checked for cancer cells.
-This is the best way to know for sure if you have cancer.

 CT or CAT scan: Uses x-rays to make detailed pictures of your body.
-CT scans can be used to help do a biopsy and can show if the cancer has spread.
+CT scans can help doctors determine if the adrenal tumor is likely cancerous or not, as well as show if the cancer has spread.

 MRI scan: Uses radio waves and strong magnets instead of x-rays to make detailed pictures.
-MRI scans are helpful in looking at the liver and the brain and spinal cord.
+MRI scans are helpful in looking at the liver, brain and spinal cord.
+Like the CT scan, MRI can help doctors determine if the adrenal tumor is likely cancerous or not.

-PET scan: PET scans use a kind of sugar that can be seen inside your body with a special camera.
+PET scan: PET scans use a type of sugar that can be seen inside your body with a special camera.
 If there is cancer, this sugar shows up as “hot spots” where the cancer is found.
 This test looks at the whole body.
-It can help if the doctor thinks the cancer has spread, but doesn’t know where.
+It can help if the doctor thinks the cancer has spread but doesn’t know where.

 • What tests will I need to have?